daniel-temko/DriverSignatures/README.md

 - _trinucleotide.frequencies.tsv_: Table giving the frequencies of trinucleotide sequences in the human exome and human genome.
 This can be obtained using the get_context_freq of the R package SigsPack
 - _singature.probabilities.txt_: Table containing the proportion of each of the 96 mutation types in each mutational signature - it can be obtained here: (https://cancer.sanger.ac.uk/cosmic/signatures_v2.tt)
 - _signatures.and.diseases.csv_: Table giving the cancer groups in which each signature has been found - this information is also available from: (https://cancer.sanger.ac.uk/cosmic/signatures_v2.tt)
-- _signature.associations.csv_: Table containing reported associations for each signature, and identifying mutational signatures reported as 'clock-like' in reference 17 from our study.
+- _signature.annotations.csv_: Table containing reported associations for each signature, and identifying mutational signatures reported as 'clock-like' in reference 17 from our study.
 - _MasterSampleList.csv_: Table containing metadata for the different mutation datasets to be analyzed - this needs to be tailored to the specific datasets being studied (see _data_ for example)
 - _Disease.Classifications.csv_: Table mapping cancer types to cancer groups with COSMIC mutational signature annotations
 - _TCGA.Files.csv_: Table containing file paths for TCGA mutation data